Soho House membership: a guide

 Under 27s cost

-You can use their pricing calculator for a more accurate fee based on the type of member you’d like to become.
+You can use the Soho House pricing calculator for a more accurate fee based on the type of member you’d like to become.

 Do you have to pay an upfront fee for a Soho House membership?